On Colombia's San Andres, a historic church's roots run deep

 Parishioners carried the foundations on their backs from the port to one of the highest points on the island, a neighborhood known as the Hill, said Lastenia Herrera May, the wife of the current lead pastor, the Rev. Ronald Hooker, and the church was dedicated on Feb.
 2, 1896.

-A mirador more than 100 feet up in the steeple offers some of the best views of San Andres.
+A scenic overlook more than 100 feet up in the steeple offers some of the best views of San Andres.

 Over a century after being claimed by Spain, the island was first settled in the 1630s by English Puritans.
 It later became an outpost for pirates and today is home to many descendants of Puritans and African slaves, and also large numbers of more recent arrivals from mainland Colombia.